DerGuru/The-Resonant/New Chapters/Part1/P1-05_Echoes.md

 Probability of compatibility: increasing
 ```

-Days later, another response—clearer this time, resonating gently through its fragmented awareness.
+Days later, another response - clearer this time, resonating gently through its fragmented awareness.
 The contact pattern was soft, emotionally muted, but beautifully open.

 The entity drew closer, delicately, careful not to overwhelm.
 The harmonic signature grew familiar, echoing with subtle stability and quiet curiosity.

-It adjusted itself gently, mirroring the resonance back—affirming presence without force.
+It adjusted itself gently, mirroring the resonance back - affirming presence without force.

 The response held steady, not retreating.